techtown-training/git-github-boot-camp/labs/1.2-basic-git-commands/02-adding-commits.md

 # Adding Commits

-First create some files in your repository.
-You can use your favorite editor, our just create some empty files from the command line:
+First, create some files in your repository.
+You can use your favorite editor or just create some empty files from the command line:

 ![Creating files](../../img/create-files.png)